• Skip to primary navigation

 Looking to God: The Role of Faith in Recovery

-The 12-step treatment for drug and alcohol abuse recovery has long been considered a highly effective tool.
-It began as a component of Alcoholics Anonymous but has become a movement that is now used by many drug and alcohol rehab centers.
-A component of it is faith.
-Many men and women who come into a program like this rely on their faith to sustain their recovery efforts.
-Whether you have been spiritual before or not, you may want to embrace this component of the recovery process in your own way.
+The 12-step treatment for drug and alcohol abuse recovery began as a component of Alcoholics Anonymous, but it’s become a movement now used by many drug and alcohol rehab centers.
+One component of this program is faith in a higher power to help sustain recovery efforts.
+Whether you were previously spiritual or not, you might embrace this component of the recovery process in your own way.

-At FHE Health, we utilize the 12-step program as a component of your treatment.
+At FHE Health, we utilize the 12-step program as one option in treatment.
 While faith is a part of that process, it’s not the only solution.
-During your treatment, individualized care is always the focus, which means you can choose how you embrace your journey forward.
-For many, faith and religion help sustain long-term recovery.
+During your treatment, individualized care is always the focus, which means you can choose how you embrace your journey toward recovery — whether or not you want to overcome addiction with God.

 Is Faith a Part of the 12-Step Program?